jmriesen/rust-RSM/README.md

 ### General thoughts on the Mutation Testing
 Mutation testing is a low effort technique that dramatically increases my confidence in my unit test suite.
-The first time I ran it I ended up finding a bug in my test code that would have been impossible to detect using traditional unit testing.
+The first time I ran `cargo mutants`, I ended up finding a bug in the test code that would have been impossible to detect using traditional unit testing.
 ## C Foreign Function Interface
 ###  Concept Overview
 A foreign function is simply a function that was written in a different programming language.